brightspot/react-examples/apq-app/app/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Publish CMS Content

 Publish a Hello World item in the CMS.
-For the title, use `Hello World` or change the path variable in `app/src/components/HelloWorld.tsx` to the path you created (the permalink that is generated when you create a Hello World.)
+For the title, use `Hello World` or change the path variable in `app/src/components/HelloWorldContainer.tsx` to the path you created (the permalink that is generated when you create a Hello World.)